syntaro/sfexample/README.md

 # sfexample
-Android NDK Example Code which using Use FluidSynth Project's "libfluisynth.so"
+Android NDK Example Code which using FluidSynth Project's "libfluisynth.so"

 Please Use this for Only Test For Development.
 The source code is not very clean.
 (I wish If I could have more time)